 “Is that how it is…?
 This servant obeys.”
 The loyal butler bows, leaving the room.

 Listening to the sound of the door shutting, Vio apologizes, closing his eyes.

-Ending notes: The knight will appear in the next part.
+I’ve decided to follow how the author numbers her chapters to preserve continuity.
+As you will soon notice, each chapter is split into several parts.
+The knight will appear in the next part.
 Yes, his name is Legion Salt!
 I don’t want to spoil too much, but when Legion first lays eyes on Rio, the scene is one of the most romantic things I’ve ever read, and the romance didn’t even start yet!
 It’s really great, watch out for it!

 I’m not too clear about Vio’s elder brother’s name, though.
 Is it Lupheus or Rupheus?
 Maybe Rufus?
 And should the town be Reca or Leca?